HuaChunY/Mining-Gene-list/content/Survival Analysis/_index.md

 ### Chapter 7

 # Gene-Phenotype Association Analysis
-Uncover the risk significance of certain factors to the survival results. 😷😷😷
+Uncover the risk significance of certain phenotype to the gene. 😷😷😷
 ![](/images/survival.png?width=22pc)